loonywizard/algos/README.md

 # algos

-My collection of algorithms written in TypeScript
+My collection of algorithms and data structures written in TypeScript

 ## Implemented algorithms